Wolves of Douglas County Wisconsin Film Company

 I’m speaking of the black bear living in the woods, making his living for centuries.
 The Raven comes by asking but not wanting to know and always flies toward the wolves.
 Wolves move swiftly, catching a scent as they trot down the deer trail.
 The doe with her fawn moves softly through the sweet grass into the woods as dusk arrives.

-As the acorns fall, they make a muffled sound, and one can hear black bears munching down the fresh nuts as a time memorial.
+As the acorns fall, they make a muffled sound, and one can hear black bears munching down the fresh nuts as in time memorial.
 Tall trees creak and crack, bowing in the night’s wind.
 The sound of water rushing in a nearby river as owls talk back and forth.
 The full moon’s bright light shines through the trees as the wind pushes the clouds through the sky.
 The night reveals three or four wolves howling low and long, a sound that breaks through the woods.

 The black bear is sleepy, and fully grown fox kits play as they hunt the mouse in the dry leaves.
 The coyote keeps a distance between the bear and the wolf as they sing softly from afar.
 The buck snorts and stomps, springing about, showing their strength.